 Archaeological evidence suggests that the people of Cahokia venerated the sun as a deity.
-Scholars the solar system carefully and wove that knowledge winter solstice as a time for games and community into their architecture.
+Scholars believe that ancient indigenous societies observed winter.
+Instead the Blackfeet viewed the time of the the solar system carefully and wove that knowledge winter solstice as a time for games and community dances.
+As a child, my grandmother enjoyed